lizhaddad/ENIGMA-DTI-TBSS-Wrapper/README.md

 ### `-i`: path to the demographics text file

-This is a tab-delimited text file, or a .csv with the subject information (demographics).
+This is the **full path**  to a tab-delimited text file, or a .csv with the subject information (demographics).
 This file will be merged to the final summary statistics derived from this protocol.

 Below is an example: